SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 ### Trigger

 A trigger is some code that runs indefinitely waiting for events to occur.
 Once an event happens the trigger will push it to the playbook API.
-Those events will trigger new playbook runs for all the palybooks that have the trigger as an entrypoint.
+Those events will trigger new playbook runs for all the playbooks that have the trigger as an entrypoint.

 An example of a trigger is when an alert is raised in SEKOIA.IO.
 There is a trigger that watches for alert creations.
 Once a new alert is created, all the playbooks that wait for an event from this trigger will have a new run created.